ionic-team/capacitor/README.md

 ## Roadmap

-_Disclaimer_: These features and plans may change at any time, we are not making any specific promises around new features
+_Disclaimer_: Our roadmap is subject to change at any time and has no specific date guarantees

 2018